 One measurement of the overall safety of commercial motor vehicle traffic is the Out of Service (OOS) rate.
 Consistent enforcement and education can maintain or improve carrier and driver behaviors.
-The safety inspection program helps drivers and carriers comply with state and federal safety regulations, thereby reducing driver and vehicle OOS rates.
-Removing drivers from the road for unsafe or fatigued driving and/or controlled substance violations reduces the risk of crashes.
+The safety inspection program helps drivers and carriers comply with

+Federal and State safety regulations, thereby reducing driver and vehicle OOS rates.
+Removing drivers from the road for unsafe or fatigued driving violations reduces the risk of crashes.
 Fatalities in Alaska are relatively rare events, so MSCVC utilizes a combination of the reduction of CMV crashes and OOS rates to measure the safety of CMV traffic.

-Through repeated inspections and educational outreach the statewide driver OOS rate has decreased from 2.0% in FY2016 to 1.5% in FY2019, as seen on the above figure, which is noticeably less than the national average In comparison, the statewide vehicle OOS rate increased from 17.4% in FY2016 to 23.0% in FY2019 as seen on the figure to the left.
+Through repeated inspections and educational outreach the statewide driver OOS rate has decreased from 2.3% in FY2017 to 1.2% in FY2020, as seen on the above figure, which is noticeably less than the national average.
+In comparison, the statewide vehicle OOS rate increased from 18.6% in FY2017 to 21.2% in FY2020 as seen on the figure to the left.
 Alaska remains consistent with the national average for vehicle OOS rates.
 The focus of inspectors is on vehicles that have a readily identifiable safety violation or in need of an annual inspection.
 By conducting roadside deployments we are able to see new truck populations that would otherwise go uninspected.
-In 2019, 15 total deployments were conducted, including 11 rural road deployments.
+In FY2020, 265 total roadside weighs were conducted, including 230 rural road weighs.